ankitraju123/secretive-form-5947/README.md

 ## Getting Started

-This project was built using React, Chakra UI, HTML, CSS, JavaScript, Rest API,Redux,tailwind .
+This project was built using Nextjs, Chakra UI, HTML, CSS, JavaScript, Rest API,Redux,tailwind .
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.

 <br />